Clear Your Criminal Record. Reclaim Your Future

 If we receive a Criminal Record Report with an adverse listing, we will assess whether you qualify to have your criminal record expunged and provide you with your options, costs, and time frames to remove the record.
 You may then choose to proceed, but you have no obligation to do so.

-At Louwrens Koen Attorneys, we are committed to helping you navigate the process of expunging your criminal record.
+At Criminal Record Expungement Services, we are committed to helping you navigate the process of expunging your criminal record.
 For more information, please visit our informative website or contact us via email or telephone.

 You can apply to have your criminal record expunged when: